-Anaheim Police Sgt.
-Daron Wyatt told the media on May 11 that Rogers is in custody but did not reveal when and how he was captured.
-Several area police departments including the LAPD collaborated on finding the suspect.
+Anaheim Police Sergeant Daron Wyatt told the media on May 11 that Rogers was in custody but did not reveal when and how he was captured.
+Several area police departments, including the LAPD, collaborated on finding the suspect.

 Home Surveillance Videos Provide Breakthrough

 A breakthrough in the funeral burglar case came in March.
-Several homes’ security surveillance camera recorded footage of the suspect in the act of burglarizing houses while the residents were at a funeral.
+Several homes’ security surveillance cameras recorded footage of the suspect burglarizing houses while the residents were at a funeral.

 The funeral burglar’s presence tripped an alarm in the Van Nuys home.
 Startled, he left without taking anything.
 But he stole a jewelry box and credit cards from the West Los Angeles home.
 Police reports note one of the credit cards later was used in Inglewood.

 On March 27, the LAPD posted images of the suspect from the home surveillance videos to their Twitter account and asked the public’s help in identifying him.
 The post noted that the suspected funeral burglar was likely staying in motels in the Huntington Beach area.
 Calls started coming in and with the help of the public, according to a reported LAPD statement, Rogers soon was identified.
 It took a couple more months to find him and take him into custody.